 How does the academic world perceive this particular publisher?
 Have they been accused of fraudulent activities in the past?
 Are they considered a top tier publisher?

 Top tier publishers gain a good repuatation by having strong peer review and editorial processes and publishing high quality content.
-Talk with your colleagues or contact the Scholarly Communications Librarian to find out more about the reputation of a publisher.
+Talk with your colleagues or contact the Center for the Advancement of Digital Scholarship to find out more about the reputation of a publisher.